top of page

 Cranioga is not just another hybrid distortion of yoga attempting to appeal to the contemporary memes of modern minds.
 Neither is it intended to be a didactic process blinkered by the confines of ‘orthodox yoga’.
 It is, however, a genuine inquiry of relevant felt-sense contact and resource which serves to catalyse the awareness and expression of health in the body.

 The mind often requires excuses to keep it occupied (focused) whilst being able to appreciate the passing nature of one's tendencies and habits.
-When the mind is tamed and sharpened in this manner it will start to illuminate the existence of subtle intentions (patterns) residing in the body.
+When the mind calms and is sharpened in this manner it will start to illuminate the existence of subtle intentions (patterns) residing in the body.
 If unnoticed these patterns can cause tension, whereas the very act of calmly noticing them can provide release and unlock vitality.

 Cranioga is a form of restorative yoga and 'non-doing' hands on therapy helping to access awareness of the subtle expressions of the body.